uebvhir/BasicP4microArrays/README.md

 # BasicP4microArrays
-A collection of functions to build simple-to-more complex microarray analysis pipelines
+A collection of R functions to build simple-to-more complex microarray analysis pipelines